 As soon as I start to look, I start to sink and say,

-As mentioned in my previous post, severe depression had left be bedridden for six days as terrifying fears immobilised me – a phase that only ended when my parents returned from a week’s holiday.
-My mother had bundling me off that bed busied me with menial chores around the home, as well as providing me with much needed support.
+As mentioned previously, severe depression had left be bedridden for six days as terrifying fears immobilized me – a phase that only ended when my parents returned from a week’s holiday.
+My mother had bundling me off that bed and busied me with menial chores around the home, as well as providing me with much needed support.

 Two days later I had to return to work.
 My mind was still lost in a miry pit of churning fearful thoughts and I did not want to work, nevertheless, I refused to shirk my responsibilities and risk losing my job.
 So off to work I went, and as you can see from the diary entry above, being busy at work dulled depression’s intensity.

 That is an important aspect of coping with and recovering from depression – keeping ourselves gainfully engaged in constructive activities.
 This could be a full time, part time or casual job.
 If this is not possible, we could volunteer to help a charity, such as the Salvation Army or an opportunity shop.
-We could even offer to work free in the church office a couple of days a week, or volunteer to help a family member who runs a business.
+We could even volunteer to work in the church office a couple of days a week, or help a family member who runs a business.

-Paid or volunteer work done weekly gives us purpose, a routine, and it keeps our mind busy on things other than the fearful thoughts that demand out attention.
+Regular work gives us purpose, a routine and keeps our mind busy on things other than the fearful thoughts that demand out attention whenever our mind is idle.

 I know that this can be hard to do, but Jesus is there to help us take this step.